Very quiet operation. Rubber barrel is more durable than plastic. Dependable and powerful motor will turn for weeks at a time.

 But in order for your rocks to look as attractive as possible, you need a good rock tumbler to get the job done.
 To choose the right model, you need to know what type to look for, as well as what features are most important.

-If you’re ready to buy a rock tumbler, take a look at the matrix above for our top recommendations.
+If you’re ready to buy a rock tumbler, take a look at our top recommendations.
 For general tips on how to choose a rock tumbler, continue reading our shopping guide.

 Rock tumblers are small machines, usually small enough to rest on a tabletop.
 They consist of a motor, a barrel, and a chassis upon which the barrel rests.
 Many tumblers have only one barrel, but there are models that use two barrels at the same time.